Proton Dynamics Scenarios in the Integrable Optics Test Accelerator (IOTA) at Fermilab: Linear Optics in IOTA

-where $\sigma_{x,y}(s)$, $\mathrm{d}N/\mathrm{d}s$ are the transverse beam sizes, peak line density of the beam, and $r_p$ is the classical radius of the proton.
-The incoherent tune shift evolves with time as the phase space of the beam changes due to various heating mechanisms.
-Hence, we estimate the tune shifts only at the initial conditions of the beam.
+where $\sigma_{x,y}(s)$, $\mathrm{d}N/\mathrm{d}s$ are the transverse beam sizes, peak line density of the beam, and $r_p$ is the classical radius of the proton. \textcorrection{The incoherent tune shift generally reduces with time as the emittance of the beam grows due to various heating mechanisms.} \textaddition{For instance, doubling the transverse emittance leads to the incoherent tune shift reducing by a factor of 2 as a consequence.} Here, we estimate the tune shifts only at the initial conditions of the beam.
 In the case of coasting beams, we use the values of injected transverse emittances and momentum spread listed in Table~\ref{tab:protoninj}, while in the case of bunched beams, we keep the same value of transverse emittance but use the values of relative momentum spread and bunch length after adiabatic capture.
 Table~\ref{tab:latticeparams} shows the range of beam intensity required to reach the intense space-charge regime for two lattices, taking into account the full range of energy, emittance, and momentum spread.
 The primary challenge to actually realizing such high tune shifts in the low-energy regime is the presence of various mechanisms that inflate the phase space and limit the storage time.\\

 \begin{landscape}

 \end{landscape}